refinedev/refine/documentation/docs/api-references/hooks/auth/useLogout.md

 description: useLogout data hook from refine is a modified version of react-query's useMutation for unauthentication.
 ---

-`useLogout` calls `logout` method from [`authProvider`](/docs/api-references/providers/auth-provider) under the hood.
+`useLogout` calls the `logout` method from the [`authProvider`](/docs/api-references/providers/auth-provider) under the hood.
-It unauthenticates the app if `logout` method from `authProvider` resolves and if it rejects keeps authentication state the same.
+It unauthenticates the app if the `logout` method from the `authProvider` resolves and if it rejects, it keeps authentication state the same.

 It returns the result of react-query's [useMutation](https://react-query.tanstack.com/reference/useMutation).
-Data that is resolved from `logout` will be returned as the `data` in the query result.
+Data that is resolved from the `logout` will be returned as the `data` in the query result.

 ## Usage

-Normally refine provides a default logout button on the sider.
-If you prefer to use this default logout button, there is no need to handle logout flow manually.
+By default, Refine already provides a logout button on the sider and if you want to use this default button you won't need to handle the login flow manually.
-If we want to build a custom logout button instead of default one that comes with refine, `useLogout` can be used like this:
+If you want to build a custom logout button instead of the default one, `useLogout` can be used like this:
 ```tsx title="components/customLogoutButton"
 import { useLogout, Button } from "@pankod/refine";